OUR COMMITMENT TO YOU

 All of our trains are equipped with air conditioning.
 Should this fail our On Board Manager will do everything they can to move customers to an alternative carriage.

 Each of our 5 trains has 5 air condition units on board.
-Our performance for these in the 2021 calendar year was:
+Our performance for these in the 2025/26 financial year was:

 6. Complaint handling refunds and compensation